KandarianDemon/Smoothed-Particle-Hydrodynamics-in-Unity3D/README.md

  If you've seen <i>The Return of the King</i> you may remember Gollum drowning in a sea of lava after following the One ring to its doom.
 That lava simulation is based on the SPH algorithm.

-As of 2024 new approaches exist, many based on SPH but with improvements to the original algorithm, leading to more accurate and stable simulations results.
+As of 2024 new approaches exist of course, many based on SPH but with improvements to the original algorithm, leading to more accurate and stable simulation results.
 However, to get into interactive fluid simulations we thought it a good idea to start with the basics to get familiar with some of the concepts. </p>

  ## A brief introduction to SPH